 - Microchip your pet and attach an ID tag to their collar so they can be returned to you.

-- Know where to search for lost animals, such as local shelters, animal hospitals, etc.
+- Know where to search for lost animals, such as local shelters and animal hospitals.